 SSC JE exam is one of the most appeared exams.
 Candidates who wish to serve as Junior Engineers in government departs will be applying for this exam.
 There will be two stages for SSC JE selection.

 Written Exam: Two papers will be conducted for SSC JE recruitment exam.
-Paper I will consist 200 Multiple choice questions carrying one marks per question.
+Paper, I will consist of 200 Multiple choice questions carrying one marks per question.
 Paper II will be a conventional test and all candidates will be able to appear in the second paper also.
 Both papers will be of 2 hours each and negative marking is also present.
 Paper II will be checked only for those candidates who pass paper I.

 Personality test (Interview): Interview will carry total 100 marks and it will judge the mental and intellectual stability of the aspirants.
 Those who qualify both stages of written exam will be called for interview.

 SSC constable recruitment exam will be carried out in three stages.
 Those who qualify all stages will be selected as General Duty Constable.
 Here are the elaborated steps for SSC Constable GD selection procedure.

 Physical Standard Test / Physical Efficiency Test [PST/PET]: This will be the first stage of the examination and candidates will have to qualify prefixed criteria of physical eligibility.
 Those who will pass this test will be asked for the written exam.

 Written Exam: A written exam containing 100 multiple choice questions will be conducted.
 Each right answer will be awarded one marks and each wrong answer will be awarded as the deduction of 0.25 marks.
 Those who score marks more than the cut off marks will be eligible for next stage.

 Medical test: The Medical test is the final stage of SSC GD exam.
 Those who fulfill all medical eligibility conditions of SSC GD will finally be selected to work as GD constable.